cgre-aachen/gemgis/docs/getting_started/tutorial/00_generating_data_qgis.rst

 Downloading and Installing QGIS
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-QGIS can be downloaded from `here <https://qgis.org/en/site/forusers/download.html>`_.
+QGIS can be downloaded from `this webpage <https://qgis.org/en/site/forusers/download.html>`_.
 Once downloaded follow the installation instructions on your screen.

 Creating a new Project in QGIS
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~